nikanikachan/HW12_NLP/README.md

 ### Named Entity Recognition <a name="NER"></a>

-In this section, I used a named entity recognition model for both coins and visualized the tags using Spacy
+In this last section, I used a named entity recognition model for both coins and visualized the tags using Spacy.

 ![Bitcoin ner](Images/bitcoin_ner.png)